All Episodes

 Oh, I know.

-Oh no, I know.
+Oh, no, I know.

-That's what I I absolutely agree.
+That's what I absolutely agree.

-And every time I go to the grocery store, and every every time I have to get them clothes or a backpack or something, it just you just realize what a tight budget you're on, and then I see, you know, Air Force One flying all over the place, and this is and the entitlement to royalty.
+And every time I go to the grocery store and every time I have to get them clothes or a backpack or something, it just you just realize what a tight budget you're on.

-Well, yeah.
+Oh, yeah.

-Oh, Barack and his wife have this entitlement to royalty that is just it's it's like thumbing their nose at everybody.
+Oh, Barack and his wife have this entitlement to royalty.

-For those of you that don't know what that is, uh you remember back in the early 90s when there was a colored ribbon for every issue.
+By the way, the budget deficit awareness ribbon for those of you that don't know what that is, you remember back in the early 90s when there was a colored ribbon for every issue.

-And I told everybody, because I'm wearing these ribbons, I'm a better person than you are, and I care more than you do.
+I remember one day on my radio pro, I came out wearing nine of them, nine or ten different colored ribbons, and I told everybody, because I'm wearing these ribbons, I'm a better person than you are and I care more than you do.

-I don't see anybody in the audience, I said.
+I don't see anybody in the audience.

 This makes me a better person than you.

-How to fold it to make look make it look like one of those other uh ribbons.
+Make it look like one of those other uh ribbons.

 It was a brilliant invention.

-There were a couple maybe more members of Congress that ran around wearing deficit reduction awareness ribbons.
+There were a couple, maybe more members of Congress that ran around wearing deficit reduction awareness ribbons.

-Give you an idea how long the deficit's been a problem.
+To give you an idea how long the deficit's been a problem.

-Anyway, um we could do that again, and we could use the website for this.
+We could use the website for this.

 The opportunities are limitless on this kind of thing.

-And I uh I appreciate your reminding me of that.
+I appreciate your reminding me of that.

 So I'm always flattered to be reminded of these things.